NicoLiendro14/yogonet-ai-scraper/README.md

 - **Character count** in each title
 - **List of words that start with a capital letter** in each title

+### 3. BigQuery Integration

+Uploads the processed data to Google BigQuery for further analysis:
+- Automatically creates datasets and tables if they don't exist
+- Uses Google Cloud service account credentials for authentication
+- Handles data type conversion for proper BigQuery storage

 ## Requirements

 - Python 3.8+